anna-kozh/blog/_posts/2024-06-08-Admin-console.md

 </figure>

 <h2>Mindset shift </h2>
 <p>Two years in SkoolBag completely changed my perspective on the development process.
 With the help of my manager, I adopted a growth mindset.
 I learned not to be afraid to make mistakes.
-Understanding that everything I design will evolve and grow over time.
-I realized that striving for perfection is futile. </p>
+Understanding that everything I design will evolve and grow over time, striving for perfection is futile. </p>

 <div class="callout idea">A growth mindset is the opposite of perfectionism.</div>